rmessett15/Coding-Quiz/README.md

 ## Credits

-Worked with a tutor (Mila Hose) to complete my JavaScript code.
+Worked with a a variety of students to complete this challenge (ie. Brian Hamlin & Chris McNamara), as well as some friends within the developer community (Brian Dillman & Shannon Zander).
+YouTube was also of great value on this assignment.

 ## Features